Apple Maps: Detailed City Experience

 At WWDC 2021, Apple officials announced they would add new information to Apple Maps' portrayal of various cities, including real-world widths of roads, accurate elevations, and more detailed depictions of some buildings and landmarks.

+Native ratings and reviews

+iOS 14 introduced the addition of native ratings and reviews to make it easier to search ratings.
+Yelp, as a result, is slowly being phased out in exchange for this new system.
+The feature allows users to rate the app with a thumbs up or thumbs down on a select range of categories depending on the type of business, alongside an overall rating.
+The average rating for each category is displayed for each business, and the "Overall" category can be seen in search results.

+Users are also now able to upload their own photos they took of the locations.

+This feature is available only in certain countries, as shown on the map.

 Guides

 At WWDC 2020, Apple announced that iOS 14 would bring "Guides"—packages of tourist information—for certain cities, many produced by third-party publications.